 If the plan aims to keep students in the same part of the county as their residents, then sending people in the Five Points area to the shadows of Triangle Town Center, just inside of I-540, seems completely counterproductive.
 If the plan moves forward, the property values of houses along Anderson Drive will plummet while houses along Ridge Road in Raleigh will skyrocket.
 This is why there ought to be a very strong showing at this meeting tonight.
 There is much on the line for people who live in the Northeast quadrant inside of I-440.

 There will also be meetings at Sanderson (Wed, 9/14), East Wake (Thu, 9/15), and Millbrook (Mon, 9/19).
-For more information
+For more information see the WCPSS website.

 Restaurant closings are hitting the mid-priced restaurants at these times.
 Jack Astor’s was simply an easy meal in Cary.
 Foster’s on the other hand, was an important ITB social spot over the last couple of decades.
 The brick arches inside were reminiscent of the old Darryl’s on Hillsborough St. Wood from barns out in Wake County was used to fabricate the large doors inside.
 There were Clarence Foster’s locations in Atlanta, Charlotte, and Wrightsville Beach, but the Raleigh store was bought by the local owners when the chain went down.
 Later on Ralph Nelson converted the space into an upscale oyster bar and restaurant.
 The space underwent a massively expensive, and poorly designed renovation.
 Nelson’s didn’t make it and the space was converted back to Foster’s.
 Foster’s…man….Faaaahhster’s.